Christine McCulloch, M.B.A

 Christine Bwayo McCulloch is Kenyan and met her husband Wade McCulloch in college 15 years ago, when she came to study Hotel, Restaurant, Resort Management here in the US.
 She worked in Restaurant management and consulting until 2006.
 Things changed in 2007 when they started The Qi Spot Acupuncture and Wellness Clinic.

-Christine graduated with her Bachelor's Degree in Business Administration with a concentration in Hotel, Restaurant and Resort Management, and a Master's Degree in Business Administration.
+Christine graduated with her Bachelor's Degree in Business Administration with a concentration in Hotel, Restaurant and Resort Management and a minor in Computer Information Systems, and a Master's Degree in Business Administration.

 She has a professional background in business development, administration, operations, customer service and management in both the hospitality (hotel, restaurant and guest house) and healthcare (dental and acupuncture) industries.

 With past work experience from Oregon Health and Science University (OHSU) Sher focus at the Qi Spot are patient welfare and wellness.
 She works with other wellness providers to bring a holistic approach to healthcare for Qi Spot patients.